BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

   <em>Figure 6: Click on "New Team" to create a new team</em>
 </p>

-3. Click on "Untitled Team" at the top of the screen and type a name for your team.
+3. Click on "Untitled Team" at the top of the screen and type a name for your team (See Figure 7).

 <p align="center">
   <img src="/PokePicture7.png" alt="Figure 7: Click on "Untitled Team" to rename your team">